LinjiaSong/linjiasong.github.io/index.md

 </p>

-**Research**
+**Research**：

 <p>
 1. In Search of a Factor Model for Option Returns (with Turan Bali, Jie Cao, and Xintong Zhan)
 </p>
 <p>
-2. Option Price Implied Information and REIT Returns (with Jie Cao, Bing Han, and Xintong Zhan). – Accepted with minor revision at Journal of Empirical Finance – Presented at APAD (2021), AREUEA-International (2021); scheduled at ASSA-AREUEA (2022)
+2. Option Price Implied Information and REIT Returns (with Jie Cao, Bing Han, and Xintong Zhan).

+  – Accepted with minor revision at Journal of Empirical Finance

+  – Presented at APAD (2021), AREUEA-International (2021); scheduled at ASSA-AREUEA (2022)
 </p>
 <p>
-3. Smart Beta, ”Smarter” Flows (with Jie Cao, Jason Hsu, Zhanbing Xiao, and Xintong Zhan) – Major revision at Journal of Financial Markets – Presented at NFA (2018), CQAsia Annual Conference, ETF Research Academy Award of the Paris-Dauphine House of Finance (in association with Lyxor Asset Management), 2018
+3. Smart Beta, ”Smarter” Flows (with Jie Cao, Jason Hsu, Zhanbing Xiao, and Xintong Zhan)

+  – Major revision at Journal of Financial Markets

+  – Presented at NFA (2018), CQAsia Annual Conference, ETF Research Academy Award of the Paris-Dauphine House of Finance (in association with Lyxor Asset Management), 2018
 </p>
 <p>
 4. A New Factor Model for REIT Returns